 Millions of domestic workers are employed in countries where they are excluded from national labor laws, including limits to working hours, minimum wage and overtime pay.
-Domestic workers, who are predominately women and sometimes children, toil invisibly in private homes.
+Domestic workers, who are predominantly women and sometimes children, toil invisibly in private homes.
 Some live on their employer’s premises where, away from the public eye, they often are subject to abuse.
 Nearly one in five domestic workers are international migrants.

 The Solidarity Center supports unions around the world as they assist domestic workers in gaining their rights on the job such as in Honduras and Ukraine, where workers formed the first domestic workers union in their countries with the assistance of Solidarity Center partners.